abeelgetahun/E-commerce-website/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

----

-## 📜 **License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## 🙏 **Acknowledgements**
 Special thanks to all contributors and the open-source community for their invaluable resources and support.